-The Coastal Carolina University Assessment Grant Program provides grants to support faculty and staff members in their quest to examine the effectiveness of their academic programs, programs related to student development, or services to students and the university.
-Funded projects promise to contribute to the assessment system of Coastal Carolina University as well as to the professional development of the personnel involved.
-Individuals awarded grants during the 2009-2010 academic year will disseminate assessment findings during spring semester, 2011.
+The Coastal Carolina University Assessment Grant Program provides grants to support faculty and staff members in their quest to examine the effectiveness of their academic programs, or programs related to student development, or services to students and the university.
+Successfully funded projects promise to contribute to the assessment system of Coastal Carolina University as well as to the professional development of the personnel involved.
+Individuals awarded grants for the upcoming 2014-2015 academic year will disseminate assessment findings at a future Coastal Carolina University Assessment Day once the grants are completed.
 Long-term impact of the results from the grant should be included in the annual assessment report of the unit to which the grant is awarded.

 All full-time Coastal Carolina University faculty and professional staff are invited to submit proposals for the Coastal Carolina University Assessment Grant Program.
-Collaboration across institutional units is strongly recommended.
+Individuals and groups from academic units, from student affairs units, and from administrative units may apply.
+Collaboration across institutional units is especially encouraged.

-The purpose of the establishment of the Coastal Carolina University Assessment Grant Program is to foster an environment that will assist informed decision making for continuous improvement and accountability and help document change that occurs through the use of assessment results.
-The grant program will allow faculty and staff to explore avenues of assessment and investigate institutional curiosity concerning how to assess for accountability based on strengths, while at the same time assess for improvement based on weakness.
-More importantly the grant program will assist in the development of a sustainable culture of inquiry concerning the major components of our assessment system: student learning, student development, and administrative unit operations.
+The purpose of the establishment of the Coastal Carolina University Assessment Grant Program is to foster an environment that will support informed decision making which should lead to continuous improvement and accountability.
+This process also helps document change that occurs through the actual use of assessment results.
+This grant program will allow faculty and staff to explore various avenues of assessment and investigate institutional processes concerning how to assess for accountability based on any emerging strengths, while, at the same time, assessing for possible improvement based on any weaknesses.
+The grant program should assist in the development of a sustainable culture of inquiry concerning the three major components of our assessment system: student learning, student development, and administrative unit operations.

-Grant applications are evaluated based on the quality of the design and its potential to contribute to assessment efforts at Coastal Carolina University.
-Grantsmust be able to tie back to assessment of student learning, to student development, or to administrative unit operations.
-Awarding of grants will be decided by a committee composed of individuals representing academic colleges, Student Affairs, and other administrative units.
+Grant applications are evaluated based on the quality of the design and the grant's potential to contribute to assessment efforts at Coastal Carolina University.
+Grants must be able to tie back to the assessment of student learning, or to the assessment of student development, or to the assessment of administrative unit operations.
+Recommendations for the awarding of grants will be made by a diverse committee composed of individuals representing academic colleges, student affairs, and various administrative units.

-Assessments must align with student learning outcome/s, student development outcome/s, or administrative objective/s of an institutional unit/s.
-Documentation of change to the university unit/s must be included in the final report.
-Awardees of the grant must be willing to share their assessment project and use results during the Spring, 2011 semester.
+Assessments must align with student learning outcome(s), or with student development outcome(s), or with the administrative objective(s) of an institutional unit or units.
+Documentation of any change to the university unit or units involved must be included in the final report.
+Awardees of the grant must be willing to share their assessment project and use of results at the Coastal Carolina University Annual Assessment Day.